Century farms celebrate history

-It’s been 178 years since land that is now the state of Iowa was opened for settlers.
+It’s almost 180 years since land that is now the state of Iowa was opened for settlers.
 The America of the 21st century is far different from the nation presided over by President Andrew Jackson in 1833.
 There is, however, one constant feature for Iowans – agriculture is at the very heart of economic life in the Hawkeye State.

 Consequently, it was a fitting celebration of agriculture and the generations of Iowans who have farmed here that in 1976 – as part of the nation’s Bicentennial Celebration – the Century Farms Program was established.
 The Iowa Department of Agriculture and Land Stewardship and the Iowa Farm Bureau Federation created the recognition program.
 It had the endorsement of the Iowa American Revolution Bicentennial Commission.
 Since its inception, more than 15,000 families have had their farms designated Century Farms.